Inclusive Access to Education

 RMIT recognises that students from priority cohorts identified for our Inclusion, Diversity, Equity and Access agenda bring a unique range of skills and capabilities but often face greater external pressures including less familiarity with tertiary study and the benefits it can bring.
 These students remain under-represented in tertiary education, constraining their access to diverse professions and careers and their capacity to contribute to the life of their communities.

-RMIT has a particular focus on improving access by Indigenous students, those from low socio-economic, regional or remote communities, or from refugee backgrounds, students with disability, women and gender diverse students in programs in which they are under-represented, and students who have experienced other socio-educational disadvantage.
+RMIT has a particular focus on improving access by Indigenous students, those from low socio-economic, regional or remote communities, care experienced or from refugee backgrounds, students with disability, women and gender diverse students in programs in which they are under-represented, and students who have experienced other socio-educational disadvantage.

 There is a wealth of good practice already in place at RMIT to improve access and provide an equitable and inclusive experience and outcomes.